Collegium Sapientiae: Early years

+Later years

 After the restoration of the Palatine Wittelbachs in the aftermath of the war, Elector Karl Ludwig empowered the leading Swiss Scholar Johann Heinrich Hottinger to reopen the Collegium in 1656.
 The institution again suffered hardship as its structures were destroyed with much of the rest of Heidelberg in the Palatine Succession War in 1693.
 The school reopened in 1707 and continued in a humbler fashion until its final dissolution in 1805.